Demolition

 - Barricade fall hazards

-- Check that pilot lights re-ignite if you turned off the gas
+- Confirm pilot lights re-ignite if gas was shut off

 - Turn electrical circuits back on if needed